GeorgeZargaryan/Portfolio/README.md

 3. Create a database and name it `Portfolio-Pluvia` then get the `DataBase.sql` file and import it to the MySQL database.

-4. Done, TUMO Chat is ready to use.
+4. Done, Portfolio-Pluvia is ready to use.